-1. Remuneration above includes salary, commission, medical expenses, allowances and Company's contribution to Provident and
+1. Remuneration above includes salary, commission, medical expenses, allowances and Company's contribution to Provident and Superannuation above includes safary, commission, includes expenses, anomalies and company superannuation Fund.

-Refiniteration above includes starty, commission, includer expenses, anowarces and company e concerns, superannuation Superannuation Fund.
-The employees are also entitled to gratuity, in addition to the above remuneration Experience includes number of years services both within the Compay and elsewhere, wherever applicable.
+The employees are also entitled to gratuity, in addition to the above remuneration

+Experience includes number of years services both within the Compay and elsewhere, wherever applicable.

 The nature of employment in all cases is contractual.

 None of the employees above is a relative of any Director of the Company.

-Management Discussion Management Discussion and Analysis
+Management Discussion and An Management Discussion and Analysis